Gravity

 • the setup route import in /client/src/app.js

-It's recommended that you run npm audit in each installation folder to ensure third-party packages are up to date and secure.
+It's recommended that you run npm audit in each installation folder to ensure third-party packages are up-to-date and secure.